broalantaps/AnthropomorphicIntelligence/LearnArena/README.md

 ## 🔧 Implementation Notes

 LearnArena builds on top of the TextArena framework for text-based game environments.
-We reuse and adapt several environment and wrapper components (e.g., `core.py`, registration utilities, and game specifications) and extend them to support cognitively-inspired learning settings (Learning from Instructor, Concept, and Experience).
+We reuse and adapt several environment and wrapper components (e.g., `./core.py`) and extend them to support cognitively-inspired learning settings (Learning from Instructor, Concept, and Experience).

 ## 🙏 Acknowledgments